 MedE 100 abc.
 Medical Engineering Seminar.
 1 unit; first, second, third terms.
 All PhD degree candidates in Medical Engineering are required to attend all MedE seminars.
 If there is no MedE seminar during a week, then the students should go to any other graduate-level seminar that week.
 Students should broaden their knowledge of the engineering principles and sciences of medical engineering.
 Students are expected to learn the forefronts of the research and development of medical materials, technologies, devices and systems from the seminars.
 Graded pass/fail.
-Instructor: Choo.
+Instructors: Gao, Tai and Wang.

 MedE 101.
 Introduction to Clinical Physiology and Pathophysiology for Engineers.
 9 units (3-0-6); First term.
 Prerequisites: No Prerequisites, Bi 1 or equivalent recommended.
 The goal of this course is to introduce engineering scientists to medical physiological systems: with a special emphasis on the clinical relevance.
 The design of the course is to present two related lectures each week: An overview of the physiology of a system followed by examples of current clinical medical challenges and research highlighting diagnostic and therapeutic modalities.
 The final three weeks of the course will be a mini-work shop where the class explores challenging problems in medical physiology.
 The course ultimately seeks to promote a bridge between relevant clinical problems and engineering scientists who desire to solve them.
 Graded pass/fail.
 Instructor: Petrasek.

 ChE/BE/MedE 112.
 Design, Invention, and Fundamentals of Microfluidic Systems.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 For course description, see Chemical Engineering.

 MedE 199.
 Special Topics in Medical Engineering.
 Units to be arranged, terms to be arranged.
 Subject matter will change from term to term depending upon staff and student interest, but will generally center on the understanding and applying engineering for medical problems.
 Instructor: Staff.

 MedE/BE/Ae 243.
-Biological Flows: Transport and Circulatory Systems.
+Physiological Mechanics.
 9 units (3-0-6); second term.
-Prerequisite: Ae/APh/CE/ME 101 abc or equivalent or ChE 103 a.
+Prerequisites: Ae/APh/CE/ME 101 abc or equivalent or ChE 103 a.
 Internal flows: steady and pulsatile blood flow in compliant vessels, internal flows in organisms.
 Fluid dynamics of the human circulatory system: heart, veins, and arteries (microcirculation).
 Mass and momentum transport across membranes and endothelial layers.
 Fluid mechanics of the respiratory system.
 Renal circulation and circulatory system.
 Biological pumps.
 Low and High Reynolds number locomotion.
 Instructor: TBD/

 MedE 291.
 Research in Medical Engineering.
 Units to be arranged, first, second, third terms.
 Qualified graduate students are advised in medical engineering research, with the arrangement of MedE staff.